Le Antichità di Ercolano Esposte: Contents

 Despite the title, the Antichità di Ercolano shows objects from all the excavations the Bourbons undertook around the Gulf of Naples.

 These include Pompeii, Stabiae, and two sites in Herculaneum: Resina and Portici.

 The book displays a high level of scholarship for the time, and the engravings are of high quality.

 Most engravings show the frame, if known, have a measurement scale, and are accompanied by a scholarly essay.

 Some of the smaller objects do not have entries, but are reproduced as unnamed headpieces or tailpieces.

 There are about 619 copperplate engravings, some double, 836 vignettes and 540 illuminated letters designed by Luigi Vanvitelli and engraved by Carlo Nolli.

 The organization was based more on aesthetics than on explaining the context of the Roman site.

 The first volume contains the largest and most beautiful images.
-The images of paintings on fragments of the porticus are spread across all five volumes to cover paintings, since the first set of fragments from the portico were found in 1738, and the second set in 1761 after the first two volumes had been published.
+The images of paintings on fragments of the porticus are spread across all five volumes to cover paintings, since the first set of fragments from the portico was found in 1738, and the second set in 1761 after the first two volumes had been published.

 The artists again indulged in their imagination.
 A horseback rider that had been shown in the Disegni intagliati with the horse's tail and the rider's right hand missing was drawn by Vincenzo Campana as if it were in undamaged condition.